LispCookbook/cl-cookbook/os.md

 Signal a continuable `subprocess-error` if the process wasn't successful (exit-code 0), unless `ignore-error-status` is specified.

+The `:output` argument can be of the following:

-If `output` is a pathname, a string designating a pathname, or `nil` (the default) designating the null device, the file at that path is used as output.
+- if `output` is `nil` (the default, designating the `null` device), a pathname or a string designating a pathname, the file at that path is used as output.
+- if it's `t`, output goes to your current `*standard-output*` stream.
+- `:output :string` or even `:output '(:string :stripped t)` to strip any ending newline
-If it's `:interactive`, output is inherited from the current process;
-beware that this may be different from your `*standard-output*`, and under `slime` will be on your `*inferior-lisp*` buffer.
+- if it's `:interactive`, output is inherited from the current process; beware that this may be different from your `*standard-output*`, and under `slime` will be on your `*inferior-lisp*` buffer.
-If it's `t`, output goes to your current `*standard-output*` stream.
-Otherwise, `output` should be a value that is a suitable first argument to `slurp-input-stream` (qv.), or a list of such a value and keyword arguments.
+- otherwise, `output` should be a value that is a suitable first argument to `uiop:slurp-input-stream`, or a list of such a value and keyword arguments: like `:string` and `'(:string :stripped t)`.
 In this case, `run-program` will create a temporary stream for the program output;
 the program output, in that stream, will be processed by a call to `slurp-input-stream`, using `output` as the first argument (or the first element of `output`, and the rest as keywords).
 The primary value resulting from that call (or `nil` if no call was needed) will be the first value returned by `run-program.` E.g., using `:output :string` will have it return the entire output stream as a string.
-And using `:output '(:string :stripped t`) will have it return the same string stripped of any ending newline.

 `if-output-exists`, which is only meaningful if `output` is a string or a pathname, can take the values `:error`, `:append`, and `:supersede` (the